← Back to Topics

 Common Audit Issues

-• Whether per-issuer limits are correctly applied
+• Assurance that per-issuer limits have been correctly applied.

 Reducing Audit Risk

-• Use corporate representations where appropriate
+• Utilize corporate representations where appropriate to substantiate compliance.

 Key Takeaways